Carreau/phd-dissertation/parts/roleofactin.rst

 minifilaments.
 These minifilaments are bipolar, having numbers of myosin head with the same orientation at each extremities.

-Into the myosin II family, conventional myosin and NMII differentiate by the size of the minifilaments they form.
+In the myosin II family, conventional myosin and NMII differentiate by the size of the minifilaments they form.
 Muscle myosin will form minifilaments aggregating around 200 dimers, where NMII minifilaments will be composed  only of 10 to 20 minifilaments.
 The other characteristic of unconventional myosin